suhel954/personal_projects/python_projects/requirements_list/README.md

 1. Add variable input for files name
 2. Add variable input for requirement initial

-Note: For some reason the requirement SAD/SRS pdf file gets corrupted and can fail the file from running
+Note: For some reason the requirement SAD/SRS pdf file gets corrupted and can fail the file from running.
+Testing only done for 1 page documents.
+Will update after more pages are tested.